Security Council To Vote Thursday On Palestinian State UN Membership

 "We are seeking admission.
 That is our natural and legal right," Riyad Mansour, the Palestinian ambassador to the United Nations, said in April.

-According to the Palestinian side, 137 of the 193 UN member states already recognize a Palestinian state, raising hope that their request would be supported in the General Assembly.
+According to the Palestinian side, 137 of the 193 UN member states already recognise a Palestinian state, raising hope that their request would be supported in the General Assembly.

 But the Palestinian push for UN membership faces a major hurdle, as the United States - Israel's closest ally - could use its veto power to block the Security Council recommendation.